micbelgique/Be-Road/README.md

 * PublicService (the public service mock)
 * Web (The privacy passport portal)

+#### How to build
+There's a docker-compose file that will be used to build the project.
+To build & run every component, set the docker-compose as startup project and hit run.
+The first time you run the project, docker will download all the images and this will take some time.

+---
+_This section will is old and will be replaced soon_
-You will have to change the connection strings in the Web.config files in the 3 projects
+_You will have to change the connection strings in the Web.config files in the 3 projects_
 ```xml
 <!-- Local connection string (Web.Debug.Config) -->
 <connectionStrings>